 Two years ago, Brad Pitt and Angelina Jolie dropped a bombshell: the Hollywood power couple was splitting up after two years of marriage but roughly 12 years together.
 What followed were months of back and forth between the (former) couple in the press.
 There were leaks about custody battles and Pitt’s reported drinking and weed smoking; meanwhile, Pitt gave a candid interview with GQ about the split and his new passion for sculpture and R&B music.

-Eventually, the acrimony between Pitt and Jolie seemed to die down a bit in the press — but over the summer, there had been a slew of new stories, court filings, and suspicious tabloid take-downs in this never-ending saga.
-Now, Entertainment Tonight reports the (former) pair have reached a “truce.”
+The acrimony between Pitt and Jolie momentarily died down a bit in the press — but this summer, there were a slew of new stories, court filings, and suspicious tabloid take-downs in this never-ending saga.
+By September, the pair reached a “truce,” and now they’re reportedly headed to court.

 Here, a look at what is happening with Brangelina’s divorce.